danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/01 Create and connect to an Azure Database for MySQL Single Server/readme.md

     ![](Media/image0021.png)

-Congratulations!.
+1. Repeat these steps for excerise 2 if you would like to delete the server created with Azure CLI.

+Congratulations!
 You have successfully completed this exercise and the Lab.